The Power of the Subconscious

 The word conspiracy is from the Latin, to breathe together.
 A few people breathe together, and plot together, in secret, while the masses remain unaware.
 If you are involved in this secret plot, then you are part of an elite group.
 This is another idea that elevates us.

 “Wow!
 I'm smarter than almost everyone around me.
-Those sheep!
+Those sheeple!
 Those idiots who can't think for themselves - who simply believe the mainstream media.
 Nope, I'm smarter than they are.
 I do my research.
 I find out the truth.”

 I've heard people say this, almost word for word.
 The elevation happens at a deep subconscious level.
 It calls to us, like the song of the Siren.
 From here the playbook is familiar.
-Find one or two outlyers, with credentials, who support the theory, then discredit or discount the mountain of evidence that indicates the theory is impossible, or at least improbable.
+Find one or two outlyers with credentials who support the theory, then discredit or discount the mountain of evidence that indicates the theory is impossible, or at least improbable.
 The subconscious has led the conscious mind down a dangerous path, like a dog on a leash.
 Our friend is certain that he is right, certain that he knows more than the experts, as he travels down the primrose path.

 All this should be food for thought as we consider the difficult issues that confront our country, and the candidates who vie for our votes.
 If you are certain of your position on a political or social issue, ask if it elevates you in some way, above the masses, or above some group that you are not a part of.
 Conversely, if you instantly dismiss the opposing point of view as ridiculous, ask if that idea might diminish you in some way.
 If so, pause, and take a step back.
 Assess your own subconscious motives, and revisit all the evidence as objectively as you can.
-At the end of the day, you might be right, or, you might be fooling yourself, and you are the easiest person to fool.
+At the end of the day, you might be fooling yourself, and you are the easiest person to fool.

 I will close with a recommendation: Forbidden Planet, one of the best movies ever made.
 I don't want to say any more about it, because I don't want to spoil the ending.